 - Your company should disclose information for all the forest-risk commodities (timber products, palm oil, cattle products and soy) it produces, sources or uses.
-This includes: - processed ingredients and manufactured goods that contain forest risk commodities or their derivatives. - plus any indirect commodities i.e. commodities embedded in products, or the production of those products, anywhere within your value chain (e.g. soy used by your suppliers to feed animals bred for consumption or to produce eggs or dairy). - Additionally, if your company produces, sources and/or uses natural rubber, coffee or cocoa or any products derived from this these commodities, you can also choose to disclose information by filling in the row for "Other Rubber", "Other Cocoa", or "Other - Coffee" - Commodity-specific response options in subsequent questions primarily focus on the key forest-risk commodities.
-If you are disclosing on any of the "Other" commodities (cocoa, rubber or coffee), you might have to use the "Other, please specify" dropdown to input the relevant information in responses to some of the subsequent questions.
+In addition to raw materials, this includes processed ingredients and manufactured goods that contain forest risk commodities or their derivatives. - Additionally, if your company produces, sources and/or uses natural rubber, coffee or cocoa or any products derived from these commodities, you can also choose to disclose information by filling in the row for "Other Rubber", "Other Cocoa", or "Other Coffee". - Commodity-specific response options in subsequent questions primarily focus on the key forest-risk commodities.
+If you are disclosing on any of the "Other" commodities (cocoa, rubber or coffee), you might have to use the "Other, please specify" dropdown to input the relevant information in responses to some of the subsequent questions. - If you select 'Yes' in column 3 (Are you disclosing information on embedded commodities) information provided in SME4.3 should include embedded commodities.

-Commodity disclosure (column 2)
+Commodity disclosure (column 1)

 - Indicate for each forest risk commodity whether you are "Disclosing", "Not disclosing" or if "This commodity is not produced, sourced or used by our organization". - Select "Disclosing" if the forest risk commodity is produced, sourced or used by your organization and you are disclosing your corporate information about this commodity. - Note that only those commodity(ies) for which you select "Disclosing" will feature throughout the questionnaire (and subsequent modules will appear).
-For example, if you select "Timber products" and "Palm oil" here, only these options will appear in future questions. - If, at a later stage, you decide you want to add and disclose on a commodity, you will need to return to this question and add it by selecting "Disclosing" in the row for the relevant commodity. - Select "Not disclosing" for each commodity that is produced, sourced or used by your organization but on which you will not be disclosing data. - Select "This commodity is not produced, sourced or used by our organization" for each commodity that is not produced, sourced or used by your organization. - If you select "Not disclosing" or "This commodity is not produced, sourced or used by our organization" for all commodities, you will be directed to Module PM5 (Signoff).
+For example, if you select "Timber products" and "Palm oil" here, only these options will appear in future questions. - If, at a later stage, you decide you want to add and disclose on a commodity, you will need to return to this question and add it by selecting "Disclosing" in the row for the relevant commodity. - · Select "Not disclosing" for each commodity that is produced, sourced or used by your organization but on which you will not be disclosing data. - Select "This commodity is not produced, sourced or used by our organization" for each commodity that is not produced, sourced or used by your organization. - If you select "Not disclosing" or "This commodity is not produced, sourced or used by our organization" for all commodities, you will be directed to Module SME5 (Signoff).

-Stages of the supply chain (column 3)
+Stages of the supply chain (column 2)